-June 3, Wednesday: Arrival of students.
+June 1, Wednesday: Travel day and arrival of students, 2-6 p.m.

-June 4, Thursday: First day of classes.
+June 2, Thursday: First day of classes.

-June 5, Friday: Last day to enroll, add courses or drop courses without a grade record.
+June 3, Friday: Last day to enroll, add courses or drop courses without a grade record.
 Permission of the SMU-in-Taos program is required for all enrollments.